xarray-contrib/xarray.dev/src/posts/introducing-xwrf/index.md

     YSU_TOPDOWN_PBLMIX:              0
 ```

-Despite the uncompressed dataset being close to 60GB in size, the `xWRF` post-processing is done in negligble time thanks to delayed computation of `dask` arrays.
+Despite the uncompressed dataset being close to 60GB in size, the `xWRF` post-processing is done in negligible time thanks to delayed computation of `dask` arrays.

 Along with cleaning up the coordinates, `xWRF` post-processing includes the calculation of some basic diagnostics not included in `WRF` output, namely `air_pressure`, `air_potential_temperature`, `geopotential` and `geopotential_height`.
 Since version 0.0.2, it also computes `wind_east` and `wind_north` - earth relative wind vector components.
-These exist as `dask` arrays with delayed execution, and so are computed upon using `.compute()`, `.persist()` or `.values` on the variable itself or a variable depending on it.
+These exist as `dask` arrays with delayed execution, and so are only computed upon using `.compute()`, `.persist()` or `.values` on the variable itself or a variable depending on it.

 ```python
 ssp5_ds.air_pressure